HBS-Urosystem/urosystem.kit2/cms/blocks/edu/gateway.en.md

     subhead: ""
     name: ProfessionalsGateway
     text: >-
-      The further resources – including videos, manuals and guides – contain explicit medical content.
+      Further resources – including videos, manuals and guides – contain explicit medical content.
 Therefore, we would like you to fill out the form as follows:

       <fieldset>
         <label>Name <input type="text" name="name" required /></label>